 Definition of DBMS

-DBMS (Database Management System) comprised of a collection of interrelated data and a set of programs to access, maintain and utilize a database.
-A database can be defined as a well-organized collection of data related in a meaningful way, which can be accessed in different logical orders.
+DBMS (Database Management System) comprised of a group of interrelated data and a combination of programs to access, maintain and utilize a database.
+A database can be defined as an orderly collection of data associated in a significant way, which can be retrieved in different logical orders.
 In DBMS the files are inter-related.

 DBMS is not application specific software; in fact, it is a general-purpose software.
 It emphasizes on storing and accessing data.
-It allows multiple users to input, share, edit, manipulate and display the data in the database.
+It permits several users to input, edit, share, display and manipulate the data in the database.

-DBMS was developed from its predecessor file-based system in which collection of application programs are intended to perform services for the end users.
+DBMS was developed from its predecessor file-based system in which a set of application programs are aimed to carry out services for the end users.
 Each program defines and manages its own data means that for each database there is a separate application program.

 The limitations of the file-based approach are: